amantiwari57/amantiwari57/README.md

 # Hi there! 👋

-I'm [Your Name], a Fullstack Developer who loves coding and occasionally dives into competitive programming.
+I'm Aman Tiwari, a Fullstack Developer who loves coding and occasionally dives into competitive programming.
 Here's a bit about me:

 ## Tech Stack